coxmediagroup/uidev-assignment-extended/README.md

 ####How you should deliver your completed assignment

-The preferred method of delivery via github.
+The preferred method of delivery via Github.
 Publicly fork this repository, complete the assignment, then send a pull request.
 If you require an alternate delivery method, please contact your hiring manager.

 ####Anything else?